Frequently Asked Questions

 A design is usually valid for an initial period (usually five years) and is often subject to renewal (usually for like periods) up to a fixed maximum term (usually 15 years).

-A trade mark must be distinctive (not descriptive) for the goods or services for which it is used and must differ sufficiently from existing trade mark registrations to avoid confusion to the consumer.
+• A trade mark is a recognisable sign that identifies and distinguishes a product or service from others in the marketplace.
+It must be distinctive and differ sufficiently from existing trade mark registrations to avoid confusion for the consumer.

 A trade mark is limited to a specific range of products ("goods") and/or services (collectively "the specification"), which fall into one or more "classes".